Hoppa till innehåll

 Practicing medicine also entails a responsibility to have sufficient knowledge of the Swedish language and to be familiar with Swedish legislation concerning the health care sector.

-Courses designed for health care professionals There are some language courses designed exclusively for healthcare personnel:
+There are some language courses designed exclusively for healthcare personnel:

-Swedish for immigrants (SFI) Swedish for immigrants (SFI) is organised by the the municipalities.
+Swedish for immigrants (SFI) is organised by the the municipalities.
 It is required that you have a residence permit and you have to be registered in the municipality.
-The municipalities are obliged to offer SFI for new arrivals within three months.
-For further information about SFI, please contact the local county office.
+For further information about SFI, please contact your municipality.

 Immigration regulations